Trustpoint-Project/trustpoint/docs/source/security/db_encryption.rst

 Overview
 --------

-Trustpoint implements a robust database encryption system to protect sensitive data such as EST passwords CMP shared secrets or private Keys for credentials which were created in Trustpoint.
-The system uses a two-tier key management approach with PKCS#11 hardware security module (HSM) integration, employing AES-256 encryption.
+Trustpoint implements a robust database encryption system to protect sensitive data such as EST passwords, CMP shared secrets, and private keys for credentials created in Trustpoint.
+The system uses a two-tier key management approach with PKCS#11 hardware security module (HSM) integration, employing AES-256-GCM encryption.

 Key Management Architecture
 ---------------------------